South Africa Visa

 Foreign citizens need certain travel documents to apply for a South Africa Visa (visa requirements).
 You'll need the following travel documents.

-Your passport must be valid for no less than six months beyond the date of your return (intended stay).
+Your passport must be valid for six months beyond the date of your return.
 You also need to make sure that there are at least two blank passport pages.

-ZAR 3000 (approximately USD 173).
-You need to provide this balance on a bank statement when you apply for your visa This is to prove that you have enough money to cover the intended stay of your trip.
+You need a minimum of ZAR 3000 (approximately USD 173).
+You need to provide this balance on a bank statement when you apply for your visa.
+This is to prove that you have enough money to cover the intended stay of your trip.

-Step 1: Access the South African eVisa Portal
+Step 1: Access the South Africa eVisa Portal

 Step 2: Create your account